grafana/grafana-opentelemetry-starter/README.md

 When using the Grafana OSS stack, set the endpoint to the grafana agent URL.

-If the grafana agent is locally, you can leave `endpoint` empty - the default values are correct.
+You do not need to set an `endpoint` value if your grafana agent is running locally with the default gRPC endpoint (localhost:4317).

 Use `zone` instead of `endpoint` when using the Grafana Cloud.